domesticated turkeys have been raised for nearly 2,000 years as free-range poultry and in pens

 English colonists discovered that the wild turkeys in Virginia were both abundant and delicious.
 William Strachey wrote in 1612:1

-Berkeley Plantation claims the "first Thanksgiving" occurred there on December 4, 1619, by 35 settlers and their leader Captain John Woodlief.
-They had sailed from Bristol on the Margaret to occupy an 8,000-acre land grant to the Berkeley Company.
+Berkeley Plantation claims the "first Thanksgiving" occurred there on December 4, 1619, with a meal by 35 settlers and their leader Captain John Woodlief.
+Those colonists had sailed from Bristol on the Margaret to occupy an 8,000-acre land grant to the Berkeley Company.
 The event, which was required according to the sailing instructions, was primarily a religious ceremony thanking God for safe passage across the Atlantic Ocean.

 Some English immigrants in Virginia gave thanks for a safe arrival before the settlers in Massachusetts.
 However, the cultural heritage of celebrating a Thanksgiving meal - centered around a turkey - is based on the New England story of a 1621 feast with the Wampanoag tribe.
 Turkey farmers in the Shenandoah Valley see a spike in demand each November, and their marketing is associated with the non-Virginia version of Thanksgiving.3